 On second thought . . .

-by Ann Jahns
+By Ann Jahns

 Can you relate to second-guessing?
 Do you doubt your decisions habitually?
 If you do, then you have some work to do on strengthening your trust in God.
 Here are some confidence-building tips to help get you started: